TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

     - selected **CUSTOMER OFFER PACKAGE(s)**, including quantity
     - the associated current **PRICE**
     - applicable **reductions, TRAVEL GUARANTEEs and aftersales conditions**
-    - any dependency information linking it to other basket elements
+    - any dependency information linking it to other TRAVEL BASKET ELEMENTs
     - all customer selections and parameters needed for the next step (**identified reservations** (where applicable))
   - The whole TRAVEL BASKET has a calculated total **PRICE** (can be zero).
   - The selected basket is in a consistent state and is ready for the next use case (reservation initiation and payment).

 - **Postconditions — Minimal guarantees:**
-  - If no suitable solution is found, the TRAVEL BASKET of customer remains empty.
+  - If the TRANSPORT CUSTOMER abandons the process or no suitable solution is found, the TRAVEL BASKET remains empty.
+The purchase process is suspended or ended.
-  - The customer actions can be logged/audited (if required by the system).
+  - The TRANSPORT CUSTOMER actions can be logged/audited (if required by the system).
-  - XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-  - If the customer abandons the process or no valid purchasable solution is found, no confirmed purchase is created.
-  - The basket state remains consistent even if one element must be repriced, becomes invalid, or causes dependency changes on other elements.
+  - After any TRAVEL BASKET operation, the retailer and/or distributor shall ensure that no TRAVEL BASKET ELEMENT remains with an outdated PRICE, an invalid status, or an unresolved dependency with another TRAVEL BASKET ELEMENT.
+The TRAVEL BASKET shall remain internally consistent after any operation.
   - Any creation, addition, modification, deletion or clearing operation can be logged or audited if required.

 ---